MelodicXP/WWYR-back-end/README.md

 ### 11-29-2023

+11-29-2023 9:30pm - Set up basic CRUD routes

+Name of feature: Set up basic CRUD routes

+Estimate of time needed to complete: 2 hours

+Start time: 9:30 am

+Finish time:

+Actual time needed to complete:

-11-29-2023 8:30pm - Application now has successful connection to MongoDB using Mongoose.
+11-29-2023 9:30pm - Application now has successful connection to MongoDB using Mongoose.

 Name of feature: Set up back-end to connect to MongoDB using Mongoose